Andrew Roberts

 Excerpt from Necromancer, 2022.
 4K digital animation, color, sound, 30fps.
 Loop.

-Mana reemerged in California during the 1960s through American academia, counterculture movements, psychedelic medievalism, and the foundations of the now computer industry.
-In response to the Santa Barbara oil spill that devastated the bay of southern California during 1969, Niven published his short story Not Long Before the End, where he established a world in which magic was a resource violently consumed by his magicians.
-The Magic Goes Away from 1978 expands his literary universe by naming this non-renewable natural resource as Mana.
-From that point on, computer and role-playing game developers integrated his ideas into the mechanics of their games, inadvertently injecting an environmentalist spin into the now leading interactive fantasy franchises.
+Mana reemerged in California during the 1960s, specifically within American academia, counterculture movements, and the foundations of the emerging computer industry.
+In response to the devastating 1969 Santa Barbara oil spill, Niven published his short story, "Not Long Before the End", which established a world where magic was a violently consumed resource.
+His 1978 follow-up, "The Magic Goes Away", formalized this concept, naming the non-renewable natural resource as Mana.
+Game developers quickly integrated this mechanic, inadvertently injecting an environmentalist critique into interactive fantasy franchises.

 Vanitas (R), 2022.
 4K digital animation, color, sound, 30fps.
 Loop.